flyingcircusio/fc-nixos/doc/src/upgrade.md

 ### Upgrade to the next platform version

-We recommend upgrading platform versions one at a time without skipping versions.
+We strongly advise upgrading platform versions one at a time without skipping versions.
 Here we assume that you are upgrading from the 24.11 platform.
+Please refrain from opening support cases for broken upgrade paths from older platform versions.
+The resolution is to upgrade one version at a time.

-Direct upgrades from older versions are possible in principle, but we cannot reliably test all combinations for all roles and custom configuration also plays a role here.
+Direct upgrades from older versions are not tested since we cannot reliably test all combinations for all roles and custom configuration also plays a role here.
 Usually, problems that occur when skipping versions are only temporary, like service failures that go away with the next system